Car Air Conditioner R12 To R134

 - Re-gas with up to 1kg of Fresh/Recycled R134a refrigerant

-- System test, in-car delivery temperature measurement and fit service label
+- Then system test, in-car delivery temperature measurement as well as fit service label

 - Keepin’ Cool Auto warranty.

 As well as any waste refrigerant removed from the vehicle must be disposed of under Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 at cost, currently $20/kg.

 Please contact us for a personal quotation for your (pre-1992 approx) vehicle R12 to R134a conversion.

 What you should know about Retro-fitting

 There are two types of retrofits available like: